google/zetasql/docs/data-definition-language.md

 You can define a primary key on a table by providing a `primary_key_spec` clause, or by providing the `PRIMARY KEY` keyword in the `column_definition`.
-The optional `ASC` or `DESC` keyword within `primary_key_spec` specifies the sort order for any index the database engine builds on the primary key.
+The optional `ASC` or `DESC` keyword within `primary_key_spec` specifies the sort order for any index the database system builds on the primary key.

 **Optional Clauses**

 +   `OR REPLACE`: Replaces any table with the same name if it exists.
 Cannot appear with `IF NOT EXISTS`.
 +   `TEMP | TEMPORARY`: Creates a temporary table.
-The lifetime of the table is engine-specific.
+The lifetime of the table is system-specific.
 +   `IF NOT EXISTS`: If any table exists with the same name, the `CREATE` statement will have no effect.
 Cannot appear with `OR REPLACE`.
 +   `AS query`: Materializes the result of `query` into the new table.